Storms Expected Saturday, Sunday as Hot Streak Continues in DC Area

 Historically, mid-July is the hottest time of the year in the D.C. area.
 July 16 and 17 reach 90° about 70% of the time — and this year won’t disappoint.

-Friday’s highs will be back into the low to mid-90s with a triple-digit heat index.
+Friday’s highs reached back into the low to mid-90s with heat index around the triple digits.

 There’s a 20% chance of a pop-up shower on Friday, but it should be a fine evening to spend time outside.